asarch/m64pl/README.md

 m64pl
 =====

-Front-end for mupen64plus written in Perl using Gtk+ 2.x libraries.
+Front-end for mupen64plus written in Perl using GTK+ 2.x libraries.